Future Scenarios Program

 When you get this right, you’ll be significantly more productive because you and your team understand the risks and opportunities in the future, and you have created an organisation (and culture) that’s positioned to leverage those opportunities to stay ahead of the game.

-The scenario planning process was first developed by Shell in the 1960s, when senior management realised many external factors could significantly affect the company’s strategic direction.
+The scenario planning process was first developed by Shell in the 1960s and 1970s, when senior management realised many external factors could significantly affect the company’s strategic direction.
 So they created a ‘department of long-term studies’ (three people!) to explore and rank a series of alternative futures (scenarios), and present them to Shell management to feed into their strategic planning.

 Now, more than 50 years later, the world is changing even faster, and we have to be even better prepared for future shocks and disruptions.
 We need scenario planning more than ever.